yvf/rust-ldap3/LDAP-primer.md

    the matching entry DNs are returned.
 The special name `*` means "all attributes," or more precisely, all _user_ attributes, since there is an additional set of __operational attributes__ in each entry, maintained by the directory itself and not modifiable by the user.
 The set of all operational attributes is requested by the special name `+`.
+A smart client will only request the attributes that it really needs from the server.

 The search operation, like all but two other LDAP operations, returns a result structure, one of whose elements is a numeric result code.
-Zero signifes success, while most non-zero values are errors.
+Zero signifies success, while most non-zero values are errors.

 Filters are arguably the most important components of search requests, since they enable finding